Backend overview

 Orchestration

-DaCe backends can either optimize per-stencil or do whole program optimization through orchestration.
+DaCe backends can either optimize per-stencil or do full program optimization through orchestration.
 Orchestration is a system that bring GT4Py stencils and regular python code together.
-This opens up the potential for whole program optimization.
+This opens up the potential for full program optimization.
 Orchestration enables the most potent wide-context optimizations.
 Details and Limitations.

 Repositories